cabo/omap/draft-bormann-cbor-cddl-ordered-multi-maps.md

 - the ordering of the keys, and,
 - the data types of **every** keys/value pair.

-It may however be necessary to inspect the data types of the **first** key-value pair in the case of tags representing uniform keys/values.
+It may however be necessary to inspect the data types of the **first** key-value pair in the case of tags representing homogeneous keys/values.

 ### ECMAScript